 Support Black girls in comics: Marguerite Abouet

-It’s never ceases to excite to see Black girls in comics from across the diaspora!
+It never ceases to excite me to see Black girls in comics from across the diaspora!
 Marguerite Abouet was born on the Ivory Coast, before moving to France, where she lives now with her husband and their son.
 Through her work, Abouet gives us a fresh take on African characters and storytelling.
-Aya is both Abouet’s first published work and graphic novel, but is the first collaborative project with her husband, illustrator Clément Oubrerie.
+Aya is both Abouet’s first published work and graphic novel but is the first collaborative project with her husband, illustrator Clément Oubrerie.
 Aya is also Oubrerie’s first published illustrated work for a graphic novel.
-Abouet had previously attempted to write novels for young people, but gave that up in frustration due to the constraints publishers of those genre put upon her.
-When writing Aya she also wanted to show a side of Africa that did not center war and famine, as is much of the case in media portraying it.
+Abouet had previously attempted to write novels for young people but gave that up in frustration due to the constraints publishers of those genres put upon her.
+When writing Aya she also wanted to show a side of Africa that did not center on war and famine, as is much of the case in media portraying it.

 Praise for Aya